-By further enhancing the feel of this stick is the mild sandblast grip finish which gives a nice firm grip with or without gloves.
+By further enhancing the feel of this stick, it’s built with a mild sandblast grip finish that gives a nice firm grip with or without gloves.
 A great grip allows players to play in all weather conditions without compromising their speed and ball control.

-The newest release of ECD’s most popular shaft lines in October 2021, Carbon 3 offers a lightweight yet sturdy option that is ideal for attackers and middies.
-A simple and sleek design features a sandpaper grip that allows players to comfortably roll in their fingers.
+The newest and exciting release of ECD’s most popular shaft line in October 2021, Carbon 3 offers a lightweight yet sturdy option that is ideal for attackers and middies.
+A simple and sleek design features a light sandpaper grip that allows players to comfortably roll in their fingers.
 The gripping is a great continuation from Carbon 2.0 that players really loved about.

-It comes in three different colors, black, white and grey with a new sliding end cap.
-If you are planning to get a carbon fiber shaft, Carbon 3 is possibly the best option in the league right now.
+It comes in three different colors, black, white and darker grey with a new sliding end cap.
+If you are planning to get a super durable carbon fiber shaft that flexes, Carbon 3 is possibly the best option in the league right now.

-As the name suggests, StringKing Metal 3 Pro is currently the best metal shaft on the market.
+As the name suggests, StringKing Metal 3 Pro is currently one of the most popular metal shafts on the market.
 Super durable and high-quality material helps you deliver great and consistent performance.
 When holding the shaft, you definitely feel the nice and tough metal with a concave shape gripping for optimal hand control.

 Another thing I really like about Metal 3 is the options it offers.
-It not only comes in with two different colors, silver and black but also lets you pick the best option depending on your skill level, Metal 3 Pro comes in four different weights 135 grams, 155 grams, 175 grams and 195 grams.
+It not only comes in with two different colors, silver and black but also lets you pick the best option depending on your skill level with four different weights 135 grams, 155 grams, 175 grams and 195 grams.

 Featuring military-grade strength, Maverik Caliber is the most durable and strongest shaft Maverik ever created.
 Featuring Dual Wall Taper technology, Caliber has a great strength to weight ratio.
-If you are an aggressive offensive player, consider buying a Caliber that allows you to throw hard checks with confidence.
+If you are an aggressive offensive player, consider buying a Caliber that allows you to make power shots and throw hard checks with confidence.

 The shaft also features an adjustable butt-end together with a silicone liner that adds stability for more accurate shooting and passing and a bead blasted finish for a nice hand grip.

 Best Lacrosse Shafts For Defense In 2022